Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Specializations for Continuous and Discrete Structures

 Then $\tau_{hg}\circ\pi_h=\tau_g$, $\tau_{\mathrm{id}}=\pi_{\mathrm{id}}=\mathrm{id}$ and $L^X_{hg}=L^X_g\circ L^X_h$ (and similarly for $Y$), so \Cref{feature} holds.
 A \emph{group kernel} is a map

-satisfying Carath\'eodory regularity and the $L^1$-bound (with respect to~$\mu$).
-The associated category convolution \eqref{eq:catconv} specializes to the steerable $G$-channel mixing layer\footnote{Note that we give fiberwise steerable mixing here and the spatial mixing convolution in the action groupoid specialization below.}
+satisfying Carathéodory regularity and the $L^1$–bound (with respect to~$\mu$).
+The associated category convolution \eqref{eq:catconv} specializes to the steerable $G$–channel mixing layer\footnote{Note that we give fiberwise steerable mixing here and the spatial mixing convolution in the action groupoid specialization below.}